pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

     optvar2 = store(optvar1, 0, optvar1)
     optvar3 = store(optvar0, 1, optvar1)"""

 The fix is not a big change, but a little bit subtle nevertheless.
-We change the order in which things are done in ``materialize``.
+We have to change the
+order in which things are done in ``materialize``.
 Right after emitting the ``alloc``, we set the ``.info`` to ``None``, to mark the object as not virtual.
-Only afterwards do we re-create the stores and call ``materialize`` recursively.
+Only *afterwards* do we re-create the stores and call ``materialize`` recursively.
+If a recursive call reaches the same object, it's already marked as non-virtual, so ``materialize`` won't recurse further:

 .. code:: python